Grammy nominations announced, Beyoncé ties record

 “The academy and voters are placing a high importance on the craft of songwriting,” Harvey said of the new category, in which nominees include The-Dream, Amy Allen, Nija Charles, Tobias Jesso Jr. and Laura Veltz.
 “Personally, as a songwriter, I’m happy to see it being a significant part of our process.
 We realize that songwriting is at the heart of our industry.
 It’s one of the building blocks for every artist’s career.”

-Harvey said it’s his priority to earn the trust from the music community including The Weeknd and Drake, who are still unwilling to submit any of their music.
-Drake declined to submit his album “Honestly Nevermind” for the awards, but the Canadian rapper still received four nominations — including album of the year for his co-writing efforts on Beyonce’s “Renaissance.”
+Harvey said it’s his priority to earn the trust from the music community including The Weekend and Drake, who are still unwilling to submit any of their music.
+Drake declined to submit his album “Honestly Nevermind” for the awards, but the Canadian rapper still received four nominations — including album of the year for his co-writing efforts on Beyoncé’s “Renaissance.

 “Anything that has been looked at and talked about in the past, we’re going to continue to look at it and improve it,” Harvey said.
 “As we do that work, our hope is that all artists feel comfortable and confident with the work the academy does.”